 Is a Westie Right for You?

-The West Highland White Terrier was once called the Roseneath Terrier
+The West Highland White Terrier

 The Westie is often mistaken for the Westie’s close relative